I never considered 'The Slatey Place' as a day-hike destination,

 plus short portions of the Buffalo River Trail, Horseshoe Bend Trail and Slatey

-Place Trail, and about a half mile off-trail for a total distance there and back of 6.3 miles with 576 feet of elevation gain, although it
+Place Trail, and about a half mile off-trail for a total distance there and back of 6.3 miles with 576 feet of elevation gain.

 Low Gap Trail: Statistics Chart 103 Trailhead/Parking can be reached going up Fisher Point Road (NC 2620) which heads north